More about Azure High Availability

 High availability is a quality of computing infrastructure that is important for mission-critical systems.
 High availability permits the computing infrastructure to continue functioning, even when certain components fail.

-In this article, we’ll outline a 5-step Azure high availability checklist, which involves defining availability requirements, planning your high availability architecture, deploying applications consistently and more.
+In this article, we’ll outline a 5-step Azure high availability checklist, which involves defining availability requirements, planning your high availability architecture, deploying applications consistently using Azure's Infrastructure as a Service (IaaS) tools, and more.

 In this post, we’ll take a closer look at Azure high availability and show how NetApp Cloud Volumes ONTAP can help.

 In this page: